Zomojo/compiletools/README.rst

 values which override defaults.
 Note that the environment variables are captilized.
 That is, a command line option of --magic=cpp is the equivalent of an environment variable MAGIC=cpp.

+If the option itself starts with a hypen then configargparse can fail to parse it as you intended.
+For example, on many platforms, *--append-CXXFLAGS=-march=skylake* will fail.
+To work around this, compiletools postprocesses the options to understand quotes.
+For example, *--append-CXXFLAGS="-march=skylake"* will work on all platforms.
+Note however that many shells (e.g., bash) will strip quotes so you need to escape the quotes or single quote stop the shell preprocessing.
+For example,
+*--append-CXXFLAGS=\\"-march=skylake\\"* or
+*--append-CXXFLAGS='"-march=skylake"'*

 Other notable tools are